b-lukaszuk/julia_luzne_zadanka/experiment1/contents/julia_first_encounter.md

 sco(s)
 ```

 Here I declared Julia's version of a [mathematical function](https://en.wikipedia.org/wiki/Function_(mathematics)).
 It is called `getRectangleArea` and it calculates (surprise, surprise, the [area of a rectangle](https://en.wikipedia.org/wiki/Rectangle#Formulae)).

 To do that I used a keyword `function`.
 The `function` keyword is followed by the name of the function.
 Inside the parenthesis are arguments of the function.
 The function accepts two arguments `lenSideA` (length of one side) and `lenSideB` (length of the other side) and calculates the area of a rectangle.
 Both `lenSideA` and `lenSideB` are of type `Real` (Julia's represntation of [real number](https://en.wikipedia.org/wiki/Real_number), it encompasses `Int` and `Float64` that we encountered before).
 The ending of the first line, `)::Real`, signifies that the function will return a value of type `Real`.
 The stuff that function returns is preceded by the `return` keyword.
 The function ends with the `end` keyword.

-Note, that you did not need to embed the function in the `begin ... end` tags, since this definition is a single logical piece of code then Pluto is OK with that.
+Note, that you did not need to embed the function in the `begin ... end` tags, since this definition is a single logical piece of code so Pluto is OK with that.
 Time to run our function and see how it works.

 ```jl
 s = """